DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Proposed Method

 Next, to further enhance the representation of tiny objects, the multi-level temporal feature maps $\{\tilde{f}_{i}^{\tau} \mid \tau=t-k+1,\ldots,t; i = 1,2,3,4\}$ are fed into a bidirectional feature pyramid network (BiFPN)~\cite{BiFPN_2020}, yielding a fused multi-scale feature set $\{F^{\tau}\mid \tau=t-k+1,\ldots,t\}$.
 Through weighted bidirectional information flow, BiFPN adaptively balances feature contributions from different scales, preserving high-resolution spatial details that are critical for tiny-object localization while maintaining strong semantic consistency from deeper layers.

 Finally, to capture the dynamic evolution of objects in a higher-level semantic space, we apply a second ConvGRU aggregation over the fused feature sequence $\{F^{\tau} \mid \tau=t-k+1,\ldots,t\}$.
-This temporal aggregation further stabilizes object representations and strengthens identity continuity across frames.
-The resulting features are then used to generate the heatmap, width–height regression, and offset regression branches, enabling joint object detection and tracking.
+This temporal aggregation establishes a cross-frame memory mechanism within the feature space, thereby implicitly reinforcing identity consistency modeling.
+It not only further stabilizes object representations but also significantly enhances the robustness of cross-frame associations.
+Subsequently, these features are utilized to generate the heatmap, width-height regression, and offset regression branches, enabling joint object detection and tracking.